 As a firm with emphasis on risk management, we always advise our clients to hedge their portfolios in order to reduce the PnL volatilities.
 However, recently Metlife, the largest insurer in the US, was hit by a $3.2 billion loss in derivatives that were used to hedge the rising interest rates, causing a $2.1 billion…Read More Do Derivative Accounting Rules Make Sense?

 A convertible bond (or preferred share) is a hybrid security, part debt and part equity.
 Its valuation is derived from both the level of interest rates and the price of the underlying equity.
-Several modeling approaches are available to value these complex hybrid securities such as Binomial Tree, Partial Differential Equation and Monte Carlo simulation.…Read More Derivative Valuation-How to Price a Convertible Bond
+Several convertible bond pricing approaches are available to value these complex hybrid securities such as Binomial Tree, Partial Differential Equation and Monte…Read More Convertible Bond Pricing-Derivative Valuation Example

 Less than a year from now, the banks will have to introduce the IFRS 9 Impairment, and it will have a substantial financial impact on them.
 However, it is not just banks that will be affected by this new accounting standard, non-financial corporations, for example commodity firms, will be impacted as well.
 The Treasurers Wiki…Read More Will IFRS 9 Help Commodity Firms Better Manage Risks?